-Every year, thousands of Quebecers who have sustained physical injuries or mental trauma as the result of a road accident receive compensation from the Société de l’assurance automobile du Québec.
+Every year, thousands of Quebecers who have sustained physical injuries or mental trauma as the result of a road accident receive compensation from the Société de l’assurance automobile du Québec (SAAQ).
 The SAAQ reviews each file carefully before granting compensation.

 Sometimes, accident victims consider their compensation insufficient and feel wronged by the SAAQ’s decision.
 In such cases, they will want to contest the decision.